 1 John 3:1 says, “See what kind of love the Father has given to us, that we should be called children of God; and so we are.”

 What if we lived knowing we were God’s BELOVED children?
 What if our identity was centered in Him and His great love for us, His children?

-You are a beloved child of the King, lavished with His grace, filled with His mercy, loved beyond imagining.
+You are a beloved child of the King, lavished with His mercy, filled with His grace, loved beyond imagining.

 This is more than a flowery phrase on a greeting card or a trite answer for a getting-to-know-you game.
 This is the core, the answer to the deep “Who am I?” question.

 Ephesians 2 makes it clear that this isn’t an identity that we earn.
 It did come because we were good enough or tried hard enough.
 This who I am doesn’t only fit on our good days but is big enough to answer our bad days.
 God knows all about us and through Christ gave us the greatest gift of love I can imagine: the identity as children of God.